 The Student Caregiver Excellence Committee (SCEC) is led by CEW+ in collaboration with partners across campus.
 We are working to reduce or eliminate obstacles for student parents and caregivers demonstrating excellence.

-Barbara Anderson, Ronald Freedman Collegiate Professor, Sociology and Population Studies
+Barbara Anderson, Ronald Freedman Collegiate Professor, Sociology & Population Studies

 Paul Artale, Program Manager-Graduate Student Engagement, Rackham